-Services that are covered for you What you must pay when you get these services Transportation We cover unlimited trips to a plan-approved location.
-Mode of Transportation includes: van, bus, taxi, or rideshare services.
-See Ambulance for information on emergency and non-emergency ambulance transportation.
-Prior authorization and referral may be required. \$0 copay for plan-approved transportation services.
-Urgently needed services Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
-Urgently needed services may be furnished by network providers or by out-of-network providers when network providers are temporarily unavailable or inaccessible.
+Chapter 4.
+Medical Benefits Chart (what is covered and what you pay) Services that are covered for you

+Urgently needed services

+Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care.
+Urgently needed services may be furnished by network providers or by out-ofnetwork providers when network providers are temporarily unavailable or inaccessible.

 Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network.

+We also cover services outside of the U.S. and its territories:

+- Worldwide emergency care

+- Worldwide urgent care

+- Worldwide emergency transportation

+\$100,000 is the maximum plan benefit covered for worldwide emergency and urgent care services.

+\$0 copay for Medicare-covered urgently needed services.

+\$120 copay for worldwide urgent coverage.

+The copayment for worldwide emergency/urgent care services is waived if you are admitted to the hospital.

+Vision care

-We also cover services outside of the U.S. and its territories: • Worldwide emergency care • Worldwide emergency transportation \$100,000 is the maximum plan benefit covered for worldwide emergency and urgent care services. \$0 copay for Medicare-covered urgently needed services. \$0 copay for worldwide urgent coverage.
-Vision care \$0 copay for Medicare-covered Covered services include: vision care services. • Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
-Original Medicare doesn't cover routine eye exams (eye refractions) for \$0 copay for Medicare-covered glaucoma screening. \$0 copay for routine eye exam. eyeglasses/contacts For people who are at high right of glavacome, we will cover one glavacome. \$0 copay for all eyewear • For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a bu cupay 101 an eyewcai family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older • For people with diabetes, screening for diabetic retinopathy is covered once per year \$400 maximum annual plan benefit for additional eyeglasses and contact lenses. • One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-We also cover: • One routine eye exam every year Up to \$400 every year for additional eyeglasses and contact lenses (eyewear includes: eyeglass lenses, eyeglass frames, or eyeglasses with lenses and frames).
+Covered services include:

+- Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
+Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older and Hispanic Americans who are 65 or older - For people with diabetes, screening for diabetic retinopathy is covered once per year - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

+We also cover:

+• One routine eye exam every year

+Up to \$200 every year for additional eyeglasses and contact lenses (eyewear includes: eyeglass lenses, eyeglass frames, or eyeglasses with lenses and frames).

+\$0 copay for Medicare-covered vision care services

+\$0 copay for Medicare-covered glaucoma screening.

+\$0 copay for routine eye exam.

+\$0 copay for all eyewear

+\$200 maximum annual plan benefit for additional eveglasses and contact lenses.

-Services that are covered for you What you must pay when you get these services "Welcome to Medicare" preventive visit The plan covers the one-time "Welcome to Medicare" preventive visit.
+"Welcome to Medicare" preventive visit

+The plan covers the one-time "Welcome to Medicare" preventive visit.
 The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.

-Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit. copayment, or deductible for the "Welcome to Medicare" preventive visit and you pay nothing for the Medicare-covered EKG following
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.

+There is no coinsurance, copayment, or deductible for the "Welcome to Medicare" preventive visit and you pay nothing for the Medicare-covered EKG following 'Welcome Visit'.